Cirrent/ccm_documentation_stage/docs/ccm-api-guide.rst

 ::

-	ERR6 NO CONNECTION  #  no connection has been made
+	ERR6 NO CONNECTION  #  No connection has been made

 or